-Being a caregiver can be both extremely rewarding and extremely challenging.
-Learning to take care of yourself, making small changes in your environment and behavior, and finding support can help.
+Being a caregiver for someone with dementia can be both rewarding and challenging.
+Taking care of yourself, making adjustments to your environment and routines, and finding support can help you navigate this journey.

 Behavior & Personality Changes